 - Begin playback automatically after: enter the amount of seconds after which playback begins automatically.

 Pause ad Settings: enable or disable Pause ad functionality.

 - Enable or disable the delivery of overlay ads.

 - First insertion: the time when the first overlay impression appears.
-Choose on a scale from 1-60 seconds.
+Choose on a scale from 1 to 60 seconds.
 The default setting is 20 seconds.

 - Display for: the amount of time the overlay is visible before hiding automatically.
-Choose on a scale from 5-30 seconds.
+Choose on a scale from 5 to 30 seconds.
 The default setting is 15 seconds.

 - New overlay every: the number of minutes that need to pass before a new overlay impression appears.
-Choose on a scale between 1-10 minutes.
+Choose on a scale from 1 to 10 minutes.
 The default setting is 4 minutes.

 Override Skip Ad Button Settings

-There are some occasions when an advertiser does not want their ad to be skippable, so you need to override the insertion policy settings by changing the "skippable" settings on the campaign, goal, or ad level.
+There are some occasions when an advertiser does not want their ad to be skippable, so you need to override the insertion policy skip button setting by changing the skippable setting on the campaign, goal, or ad level.
 Find the option as shown below:

 Double-click the pen icon.
 A pop up window opens up:

 |Inherits||Inherits settings from parent.|

 |Yes||Overrides parent settings and is set to either: